OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-precedents-dependents.md

 Excel formulas often refer to other cells.
 These cross-cell references are known as "precedents" and "dependents".
 A precedent is a cell that provides data to a formula.
 A dependent is a cell that contains a formula that refers to other cells.
 To learn more about Excel features related to relationships between cells, see [Display the relationships between formulas and cells](https://support.microsoft.com/office/a59bef2b-3701-46bf-8ff1-d3518771d507).

 A cell may have a precedent cell, and that precedent cell may have its own precedent cells.
 A "direct precedent" is the first preceding group of cells in this sequence, similar to the concept of parents in a parent-child relationship.
 A "direct dependent" is the first dependent group of cells in a sequence, similar to children in a parent-child relationship.
-Cells that refer to other cells in a workbook, but whose relationship is not a parent-child relationship, are not direct dependents or direct precedents.
+Cells that refer to other cells in a workbook, but whose relationship is not a parent-child relationship, are dependents or precedents but they are not direct dependents or direct precedents.

 This article provides code samples that retrieve precedents and dependents of formulas using the Excel JavaScript API.
 For the complete list of properties and methods that the `Range` object supports, see [Range Object (JavaScript API for Excel)](/javascript/api/excel/excel.range).